aws-neuron/aws-neuron-sdk/release-notes/mxnet-neuron.md

 This document lists the release notes for MXNet-Neuron framework.

-# Known Issues 09/22/2020
+# Known Issues 11/17/2020

 * Issue: MXNet Model Server is not able to clean up Neuron RTD states after model is unloaded (deleted) from model server.
 * Workaround: run “`/opt/aws/neuron/bin/neuron-cli reset`“ to clear Neuron RTD states after all models are unloaded and server is shut down.

+# [1.5.1.1.1.88.0]

+Date 11/17/2020

+## Summary
+Various minor improvements

+Date 09/22/2020

 # [1.5.1.1.1.52.0]